schniebel/odds-update/README.md

 There will be a central [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/) instance deployed to `infra-ops`, configured to push alerts defined in prometheus/ Cloudwatch to a `#monitoring` slack channel, with varying levels of severity (`warning`, `critical`, `page`).

 ## CI/CD
 As mentioned above, deploying cloud resources is done by defining the resources in yaml, and pointing at those resources via `kind: kustomization`.
 Flux and Crossplane take care of the provisioning and state management for these resources.
+See [infra-ops](https://github.com/schniebel/odds-update/tree/main/clusters/infra-ops) folder for more details

-For the application layer, images are built via [AWS Cloud Build](https://docs.aws.amazon.com/codebuild/) Build steps are defined in `cloudspec.yaml` file (example for analytics python image).
+For the application layer, images are built via [AWS Cloud Build](https://docs.aws.amazon.com/codebuild/) Build steps are defined in `cloudspec.yaml` file ([example for silver-curation app](https://github.com/schniebel/odds-update/blob/main/silver-curation/buildspec.yaml)image).
 Each `cloudspec.yaml` has steps for testing, building, tagging, and ultimately pushing to ECR.

 Once the tagged image makes to to ECR, flux will pull in the latest images based on [imageUpdateAutomation resources defined in this repo.](https://github.com/schniebel/odds-update/tree/main/infra-ops/image-automation), which are polling the ECR repo, looking for newer tagged images.
 If a newer image is detected, a commit is automatically made to the relevent `helmrelease` resource that deploys the `sparkApplication`, deploying the new image.